chowsychoch/COMP30830_DublinBike/README.md

 COMP30830 Dublin Bike Project

-1. Running on EC2:
+##1.
+Running on EC2:

-1.1 git clone to EC2
+1.1 git clone to EC2<br>
-1.2 install dependence module
+1.2 install relative module <br>
-1.3 cd to the folder where the main.py is.
+1.3 cd to the folder where the main.py is <br>
-1.4 in command line: nohup python main.py
+1.4 in command line: nohup python main.py <br>

+Note: set EC2 private ip address in inbound rule of RDS.